-diploma, transcript, or G.E.D. certificate.
-Before being admitted to the school, students must audition/interview with the Chair or his designee.
+school diploma, transcript, or G.E.D. certificate.
+Before being admitted to the school, students must audition/ interview with the Department Chair or a designee.
 No prospective student will be denied admission on the basis of race, color, gender, religion, national origin, age, sexual preference, disability, or marital status.